weavejester/lein-auto/README.md

   a regular expression that determine which files to watch (defaults to `#"\.(clj|cljs|cljx|cljc)$"`).

-- `:wait-time` -
-  the time to wait in milliseconds between polling the filesystem (defaults to 50)

 - `:log-color` -
   the color of the Lein-Auto log messages (defaults to `:magenta`).
   The following colors are allowed: black gray white red green yellow